-The Company's staff rose to 32 employees as at 31 December 2022, the same number as at 31 December 2021.
+As at 31/12/2023, the Company's staff rises to 26 employees, whereas on 31.12.2022 there were 32 employees.
 The Management's relations with the staff are excellent and there are no employment issues.

 Environmental issues

 The Company recognises the environmental impact of its activities and seeks and sets objectives for the optimal utilisation of natural resources and the protection of the environment.
 In addition, the Company encourages its customers, suppliers and employees to adopt best environmental practices in accordance with the guidelines and initiatives of International Organisations.